Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System: Abstract

 \section{Abstract}

 A stationary cylindrical vessel containing a rotating plate near the bottle surface is partially filled with liquid.
 With the bottom rotating, the shape of the liquid surface would become polygon-like.
-This polygon vortex phenomenon is a ideal system to demonstrate the Laminar-Turbulent transition process.
-Within the framework of equilibrium statistical mechanics, a profound comparison with Landau's phase transition theory was applied in symmetry breaking aspect to derive the evolution equation of this system phenomenologically.
-Comparison between theroietical prediction and experimental data is carried out.
-We conclued a considerably highly matched result, while some exceptions are viewed as the nautral result that the experiment break through the up-limit of using equilibrium mechanics as a effective theory, namely breaking through the Arnold Tongue.
-Some extremely complex Non-equilibrium approaches was desired to solve this problem thoroughly in the furture.
+This polygon vortex phenomenon is an ideal system to demonstrate the Laminar-Turbulent transition process.
+Within the framework of equilibrium statistical mechanics, a profound comparison with Landau's phase transition theory was applied in the symmetry-breaking aspect to derive the evolution equation of this system phenomenologically.
+A comparison between theoretical prediction and experimental data is carried out.
+We concluded a considerably highly matched result, while some exceptions are viewed as the natural result that the experiment breaks through the up-limit of using equilibrium mechanics as an effective theory, namely breaking through the Arnold Tongue.
+Some extremely complex Non-equilibrium approaches were desired to solve this problem thoroughly in the future.
 So our method could be viewed as a linear approximation of this theoretical framework.